fhiso/legacy-format/data-model.md

 #### Date {#date-format}

 At the core of the date syntax is a calendared date.
-This consists of an optional *calender escape* followed by the content of the date.
+This consists of an optional *calendar escape* followed by the content of the date.

-The *calender escape* is a substring beginning `@#D` and ending `@`, between which is a calender identifier; known calender identifiers are `GREGORIAN`, `FRENCH R`, `HEBREW`, `JULIAN`, `ROMAN`, and `UNKNOWN`.
+The *calendar escape* is a substring beginning `@#D` and ending `@`, between which is a calendar identifier; known calendar identifiers are `GREGORIAN`, `FRENCH R`, `HEBREW`, `JULIAN`, `ROMAN`, and `UNKNOWN`.
-If no calender escape is given, `GREGORIAN` is assumed.
+If no calendar escape is given, `GREGORIAN` is assumed.

 {.ednote} Should we move the escape syntax to [ELF-Serialization] and change the above to describe an abstract notion of "an escape"?

-{.note} Some dates (in particular the [Period](#date-period) and [Value](#date-value) productions) may have multiple [Date](#date-format) values; it is not known if current implementations can handle situations where the dates are from different calenders, nor if they assume an uncalendered date paired with a calendered date is `GREGORIAN` or the same as the other date provided.
-It is RECOMMENDED that the same calender be used for both Dates in such payloads.
+{.note} Some dates (in particular the [Period](#date-period) and [Value](#date-value) productions) may have multiple [Date](#date-format) values; it is not known if current implementations can handle situations where the dates are from different calendars, nor if they assume an uncalendared date paired with a calendared date is `GREGORIAN` or the same as the other date provided.
+It is RECOMMENDED that the same calendar be used for both Dates in such payloads.

-The `ROMAN` and `UNKNOWN` calenders's date formats are not defined in this specification.
+The `ROMAN` and `UNKNOWN` calendars's date formats are not defined in this specification.

 `GREGORIAN`, `FRENCH R`, `HEBREW`, and `JULIAN` dates all have the format "day month year", separated by spaces; the day may be omitted; if the day is omitted, the month may be omitted as well.
 The three pieces are formatted as follows: